 - Resentment and past hurts that continue to grow

 - Difficulty prioritizing each other because of busy, overscheduled lives

 - Managing stressors: children, work, illness, extended family

 - Infidelity leading you to question whether to stay together and if it is possible to heal

 - Confusion about whether or not to stay in the relationship

 - Defining or redefining the relationship

 My approach to couples therapy is informed by evidenced-based models, including the work of John Gottman, emotionally focused therapy (EFT), and the latest neuroscience.
 My style is practical and solution-focused, balancing increasing insight and understanding with learning new skills necessary for positive changes.
 Through our work together, couples will not only learn new ways of communicating and resolving conflicts, but will also experience a deeper level of connection and closeness.

 I have found couples therapy is most effective in creating lasting change if couples come in weekly for a period of a least 4-6 months.
-Couples sessions are often longer in length than individual therapy sessions.
-Our first intake session may be 80 minutes to allow the time needed to obtain history about your relationship and current challenges, discuss the process and expectations for couples therapy, begin formulating a plan and goals for our work together, and provide practical suggestions for how to begin making improvements immediately.
-Subsequent sessions will be either 60 or 80 minutes each if schedules allow.
-While most of the meetings will be with both members of the couple, there will occassionally be a need to do individual sessions with each member of the couple separately.
+While most of the meetings will be with both members of the couple, there will occasionally be a need to do individual sessions with each member of the couple separately.